andrevas/mce-task/README.md

 My client uses long polling for fetching the devices data with 1 second delay between requests.

 As I was surprised to find out some hubs are not recognized as devices, some recognized as separate hubs, anyway I hope in your tests it will go well :)

+Developed on MacOS and tested on Mac and Windows.